kalvin-osoro/to-do/README.md

 The application will start locally, and you can access it at http://localhost:8080.
 You can test the APIs using Postman

-#### Alternatively once you have cloned the application, you can open it in your preffered IDE i.e Intellij and run the application
+#### Alternatively once you have cloned the application, you can open it in your preferred IDE i.e Intellij and run the application